faelys/pashage/README.md

 - The `init` command has new flags to control re-encryption (never or ask for each file).

+- The `list` command has a new flag to output a machine-readable list of entries (e.g. for completion or wrappers).

 - The new `gitconfig` command configures an existing store repository to decrypt before `diff`.